vbashur/votum/datapine-test-app/README.txt

  User: login - user@domain.me, password - user

 Restrictions and known issues
- 1. Users created by Administrator has 'ROLE_USER' permissions by default - was implemented in that way for the sake of simplicity
+ - Users created by Administrator has 'ROLE_USER' permissions by default - was implemented in that way for the sake of simplicity
- 2. Changing the password for user doesn't take an effect, by default the new password will be 'password'
- 3. Confirming user password change creates new browser window Points 2 and 3 are not business layer problems but UI implementation